 CELITE 610 MECHANICAL INSECTICIDE has been proven effective against the most problematic insect pests such as cockroaches, ants, beetles, bedbugs, and other crawling insects.

-CELITE 610 is an EPA registered and OMRI approved mechanical insecticide.
+CELITE 610 is an APVMA and EPA registered, and OMRI approved mechanical insecticide.
 As 100% pure, natural diatomaceous earth it is a qualified generic material listed on the National Organic Program (NOP).
 Products treated with CELITE 610 can be approved by OMRI, CCOF or other accredited certifier to be sold as “organic”.

 HOW DOES IT WORK?

 CELITE 610 insecticide is the safe and effective alternative to chemical insecticides for a variety of pests.
 It can be used indoors and outdoors in dry situations.
 CELITE 610 is a mechanical insect killer and insects cannot become immune to its action.

 Insects come in contact or ingest this powder and die within 48 hours.
 As a mechanical insecticide, it can be used independently or alongside chemical insecticides to form part of a cost-effective Integrated Pest Management program.

 CELITE 610 insecticide is a non-toxic, fine powder that works by removing and adsorbing the protective waxy covering of insects that are exposed to it.
 This covering protects insects from water loss and they dehydrate when the protective layer is removed.